elenderg/PAL-1000/instruções de compilação.md

 `List the imports under "IMPORTS:" in the compiler's listing.`

-`List the source files under "SOURCE FILES:" in the compiler's listing.`
+`List the source files under "sOURCE FILES:" in the compiler's listing.`

 `List the timers under "TIMERS:" in the compiler's listing.`